-This seminar is the sixth in a series of eight honors seminars that will investigate ideas systematically, progressively and in interdisciplinary fashion.
-All eight seminars of any single cycle will be thematically linked, so that students will have the opportunity for intensive, focused study from historical, philosophical, religious, sociological, political, literary, economic and scientific/technological perspectives.
-May be repeated once for credit with change of topic.
+This Honors Program seminar investigates ideas relevant to a specific assigned topic from the overall standpoint of a central discipline within the liberal arts.
+The investigation of ideas will proceed systematically, progressively, and in interdisciplinary fashion.
+Students will have the opportunity for intensive, focused study from historical, philosophical, religious, sociological, political, literary, economic and scientific/technology perspectives.
+An important dimension of the seminar is to examine the seminar topic's implications for Christian worldview thinking.
 This seminar is open only to students accepted into the Honors Program.